-French strike kills a top Islamic State militant in West Africa, believed to have been involved in deadly aid worker attack
+French strike kills top Islamic State militant in West Africa blamed for deadly attack on aid workers

 French officials said Boura filmed and publicized the August attack, which was one of the worst incidents targeting European nationals in the region in years.
 The attackers had blazed into a wildlife reserve for endangered animals in southwestern Niger, killing the six workers, their local driver and a local guide.

 The French government blames the Islamic State in the Greater Sahara group for the deaths of about 2,000 to 3,000 civilians in the region since 2013.
-“The large majority of them were Muslims,” French armed forces minister Florence Parly said in September.
+“The large majority of them were Muslims,” France’s minister of the armed forces, Florence Parly, said in September.

-The attack at the time added to domestic French concerns over the country’s large military presence in the region, which has cost the lives of over 50 French soldiers since 2013.
+The attack at the time added to domestic French concerns over the country’s large military presence in the region, where more than 50 French soldiers have died since 2013.
 In response to the mounting criticism, President Emmanuel Macron this summer announced the end of the military campaign, known as Operation Barkhane, even though not all French soldiers will be withdrawn.

-“I do not think that we can substitute a sovereign people to build their place for them,” Macron said, explaining the drawdown.
+“I do not think that we can take the place of a sovereign people to build their property for them,” Macron said, explaining the drawdown.

 France maintains that it still has significant resources deployed near the tri-border area of Niger, Mali and Burkina Faso, which it deems to be particularly vulnerable and where Monday’s strike took place.